 - Go to the online Graduate Student Application site

-Submit recommendation letter requests and statement of purpose online.
+Submit three recommendation letter requests and statement of purpose online.
 Please do not send paper copies of any materials submitted online.
 Allow 3-4 weeks for processing.

 Send one set of official transcripts (if you are NOT currently attending UF) and test scores to: